Photo: Pixabay (Free License)

 What you need to know before you dock.

-- Terminal: Grand Cruise Terminal at Doha Port — modern dual terminals with capacity for 12,000 passengers/day at 2 berths
+- Terminal: Grand Cruise Terminal at Doha Port — modern dual terminals with capacity for 12,000 passengers/day at 2 berths.
+The terminal is wheelchair accessible with ramps and elevators throughout.

 - Tender: No — ships dock at the pier